Adopt a cat

 - Check you are within a reasonable distance of us.
 You can find your nearest branch by typing in your postcode at www.cats.org.uk/find-us

 - Adopt.
-Once you have reserved your cat, you’ll be sent paperwork to sign and you’ll make a further telephone appointment with our team.
-In this call, you’ll have a chance to discuss everything you need to know about your cat.
-You’ll then pay an adoption fee of £80 for an adult cat and £90 for an unneutered kitten, usually by bank transfer
+Once you have reserved your cat, you’ll be sent paperwork to sign and you’ll then pay an adoption fee of £90 for an adult cat and £100 for an unneutered kitten, usually by bank transfer

-If you don't have an email, please call us on 0345 371 2750 and a message will be passed to the Branch Homing Officer.
+If you don't have an email, please call us on 0345 371 2750 and a message will be passed to the Branch Adoption Team Leader.

-Full cost of neutering - kittens can normally be neutered at around 12 weeks old and we will give you a full cost neutering voucher that can be redeemed at either Vets4Pets in Peterborough.
+Full cost of neutering - kittens can normally be neutered at around 12 weeks old and we will give you a full cost neutering voucher that can be redeemed our vet partners in Peterborough.